bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 bottom.
 The will to move would be present (though less coordinated) in not just organisms without nervous systems, but also within their cytoplasm.
-An amoeba's pseudopods would extend and retract with an apparent intent, and white blood cells might chase invaders with what looks like urgency[^4].
-If Brownian motion is choice, then we should not be surprised to see the inner workings of cells show an eerie similarity to creatures at larger scales[^5].
-And it should apply across scales of time too; viewed at high speed, plants would writhe and thrash around as they struggle to survive[^6].
+An amoeba's pseudopods would extend and retract with an apparent intent, and white blood cells might chase invaders with apparent urgency[^blood].
+If Brownian motion is choice, then we should not be surprised to see the inner workings of cells show an eerie similarity to creatures at larger scales[^cells].
+And it should apply across scales of time too; viewed at high speed, plants would writhe and thrash around as they struggle to survive[^brambles].
 Such anthropomorphisms do not meet the high bar of scientific proof, yet these observations provide clues, ones that once seen, are very difficult to unsee.

 ## Supernatural Selection